Analysis | Once again, Trump’s rhetoric overlaps with arguments used to rationalize violence

 That “liberate” verbiage was criticized at the time as dangerous in its implications.
 At a briefing on April 18, a reporter raised that point with Trump.

-Gov. Jay Inslee (D-Wash.) “said your tweets encouraging liberation in Michigan, Minnesota, Virginia, were fomenting rebellion,” the reporter said.
+Washington Gov. Jay Inslee (D) “said your tweets encouraging liberation in Michigan, Minnesota, Virginia, were fomenting rebellion,” the reporter said.
 “I’m wondering how that squares with the sober and methodical guidance that you issued yesterday — ”

 Trump interrupted.